-Home Economics or Agriculture

-Home Economics or Agriculture2 units
+Home Economics or Agriculture 2 units

-English4 units
+English 4 units

-and Civics
+Thistory and Civics 2 units

-1
+Algebra 1 unit

-Plane Geometry1 unt

-1 unt
+Plane Geometry 1 unit

 Students with less than three units in September will be considered first-year high school students.
 Students with three units or more but less than seven units will be considered sophomore high school students.
 Students with seven units or more but less than eleven units will be considered juniors.
 Students with eleven units or more will be considered seniors.